andreif/andreif.github.io/_posts/2024-04/2024-04-06-multi-user-git.md

 }
 ```

-That one can also be defined as an alias:
+which can also be defined as an alias:

 ```shell
 git config --global alias.l 'log --decorate --graph  --date=short '\